 People may not know of bad the problem is.
 We have programs called “bots” or “crawlers” on the Internet.
 These programs identify and send events informing about illegal activity to our servers.
 We deal with more than 50 million leads per day.
 Every year, we identify more than 5 million computers generating those leads, in other words, this means, millions of pedophiles looking for ways to victimize children.

-Let me quote you this statement: “This tool stores several billions of records in Scylla, and it is expected to grow in the tens of billions of records in the near future.”
+Let me quote you this statement: “This tool stores several billions of records in ScyllaDB, and it is expected to grow in the tens of billions of records in the near future.”
 That’s a shocking thing to imagine; just the raw quantity of data.
 What are the main considerations you face in managing it?

-Our main consideration, and the reason why we selected Scylla, was its efficient and optimized design for modern hardware.
+Our main consideration, and the reason why we selected ScyllaDB, was its efficient and optimized design for modern hardware.
 This means, we can implement our solution with only 5 servers, but it would have required at least 20 servers using other technologies based on JVM.
 Having less servers mean lower hardware costs, but, more importantly, less time maintaining server failures, and more time for developing new projects.
 That also means we can horizontally scale as needed, with almost no impact.